gardener/network-problem-detector/README.md

 *Side remark:*

-This is the fatest way to get started with NWPD.
+This is the fastest way to get started with NWPD.
 In a productive environment, you may prefer to scrap the check results using [Prometheus](https://prometheus.io/) from metrics HTTP endpoints exposed by the agent pods.
 You may still follow this stand-alone installation, but you will need additional configuration on the Prometheus side which is not covered here.